 The total amount of variable remuneration paid by the Company is based on a combination of the assessment of the performance of the individual and of the Company.
 All performance related remuneration is discretionary in nature.

-The overall weighting between Company goals and individual goals for the purposes of short-term incentive plan ("STIP") awards is decided from time to time by the Board.
-Company goals receive different weights based on their importance as determined by the CEO.
+The overall weighting between Company goals and individual goals for the purposes of Short-Term Incentive Plan ("STIP") awards is decided from time to time by the Board.